There are 4 Governing Committees and the responsibility of each Committee is briefly outlined below:

 Angela Westlake - Angela joined the Governing Body as a Parent Governor in 2005; she is a member of the Student Discipline and Resource/Premises Committees and is also a Music Link Governor.
 Angela works for BT in their City of London Headquarters working for the HR Director of Workforce Management & Planning BT Group.
 Angela has spent her entire working life working for BT in various roles in different lines of business.
 Her interests are: learning about Feng Shui, flying birds of prey and she is planning to do a course on interior design.
 Angela did spend some time in the Territorial Army as a Medic and enjoyed the experience.
 Angela’s son left Y13 last September from Kings Langley School, and is now doing a Foundation Degree in Graphic Design at West Herts College attached to the University of Hertfordshire.

 Simon Wood - Simon joined the Governing Body in 2011 and, as a local resident, he has seen the school develop successfully over the last 15 years.
 He is keen to foster links for the school with local and regional businesses, and to ensure that students are equipped and fit for the future and able to compete in the new world marketplace for jobs.
 Simon is a Chartered Surveyor and runs CS Hotels Ltd and is involved with all aspects of planning, construction, finance, project management and asset management processes.
-He is a member of the Resources Committee and seeks especially to enhance the facilities and built environment for the students and staff.
+He is a member of the Resources Committee, overseeing the building of the new school and seeks especially to enhance the facilities and built environment for the students and staff.
 Simon and his family spent some time living in London, then in Berlin for 5 years, before moving to Chipperfield in 1999.
-He has three children, who have left school, two of whom are attending university, and his wife, Lucy, is studying for her Masters in Science Education.
+He has three children, who have left school, two of whom are attending university, and his wife, Lucy, tutors at King's College London.

 Helen Young – Helen, a resident of St Albans, is a Community Governor.
 Helen is a Solicitor with Legal 500 and Chambers ranked SA Law LLP in St Albans and is a specialist in civil litigation, with particular expertise in disputes with an education element.
 Helen hails from the East Midlands and undertook her undergraduate degree in law at Sheffield University.
 Following her graduation, Helen completed her legal practice course at Nottingham and then moved to St Albans to join SA Law.
 Helen is keen to help students gain industry experience and reach their potential.
 Outside of work and other commitments Helen enjoys travel, reading and baking.